Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 Earlier in 2026, reporting indicated that Meta was considering broader workforce reductions as part of its shift toward artificial intelligence and operational efficiency.
 In January 2026, the company also confirmed job cuts impacting approximately 10% of its Reality Labs division (Bloomberg; Financial Post).

-These developments reflect a broader restructuring effort that has continued into the current round of layoffs and Meta’s broader investment in artificial intelligence infrastructure.
+These developments reflect an ongoing restructuring effort tied to Meta’s increased investment in artificial intelligence infrastructure.

 Lack of a Canada Breakdown Doesn’t Mean Canada Is Unaffected